Getting Started on Heroku with Ruby

 Now if you visit the /widgets

-page of your app again, you’ll be able to list and create Widget records.
+page of your app again, you can list and create widget records.

 and execute a query: